microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 ![The IoT Edge device dialog with the copy link highlited for the the device primary key.](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image014.png "Copy the primary device key")

-9. Run the following command to open a text editor:
+9. Switch back to your ssh shell, run the following command to open a text editor:

 ```PowerShell
 sudo nano /etc/iotedge/config.yaml